bshlgrs/consciousness/version-for-report/report.md

 >
 > [...]
 >
 > Many proponents of illusionism, I think, would begin by saying that illusionist theories can already explain this intuitive resistance to illusionism in a rather natural way.
 They would draw a parallel with perceptual illusions.
 The illusion of phenomenality may arise because of some hardwired features of our introspective device, in such a way that this illusion has some degree of cognitive impenetrability (Frankish, this issue, p.
 18).
 It persists even in the face of opposite beliefs.
 That could explain why, even if we are convinced illusionists, our intuition still pulls us away from illusionism.
-Similarly, in the Müller-Lyer illusion, we are still intuitively tempted to judge that the two lines have different lengths, even when we believe that they do not.
+Similarly, in the Müller-Lyer illusion, we are still intuitively tempted to judge that the two lines have different lengths, even when we believe that they do not.
 >
 > The problem, from my point of view, is that we cannot explain the hardest aspect of the illusion problem simply by following this model.
 Indeed, when facing a Gregundrum, we do not have any particular intuitive resistance to entertaining the hypothesis that the apparent presence of a solid Penrose triangle could merely be an illusion.
 On the contrary, this hypothesis seems perfectly intelligible and sensible — actually, this may be the most natural hypothesis that comes to mind when facing what seems to be an impossible object, such as a Penrose triangle.
 So, this model cannot explain the peculiarity of the illusion of phenomenality.